RapidoNZ/rapido-api-client/README.md

 ### Rapido

-Rapido is based in New Zealand that provides integration support for the Accredo ERP system.
+Rapido is based in New Zealand and provides integration support for the Accredo ERP system.
 We can help you with the following:

 - Integrations to other platforms and systems
   - eCommerce